DmitriiDes/Java_Programming-_Principles_of_Software_Design/week1/readme.md

 </p><p>
 Specifically, for this assignment, you will add new methods to one class, the EarthQuakeClient class:
 </p><ul><li>
-</li><li>Write the method filterByPhrase that has three parameters, an ArrayList of type QuakeEntry named quakeData, a String named where that indicates where to search in the title and has one of three values: (“start”, ”end”, or “any”), and a String named phrase, indicating the phrase to search for in the title of the earthquake.
+Write the method filterByPhrase that has three parameters, an ArrayList of type QuakeEntry named quakeData, a String named where that indicates where to search in the title and has one of three values: (“start”, ”end”, or “any”), and a String named phrase, indicating the phrase to search for in the title of the earthquake.
 The title of the earthquake can be obtained through the getInfo() method.
 The filterByPhrase method should return an ArrayList of type QuakeEntry of all the earthquakes from quakeData whose titles have the given phrase found at location where (“start” means the phrase must start the title, “end” means the phrase must end the title and “any” means the phrase is a substring anywhere in the title.)
 </li><li>Write the void method quakesByPhrase to use filterByPhrase and print all the earthquakes from a data source that have phrase in their title in a given position in the title.
 You should also print out the number of earthquakes found.
 </li></ul>
 <h3>Assignment 4: Finding the Closest Earthquakes to a Location</h3>